artadini/artadini/README.md

 🌱 I’m currently learning HTML, CSS & JS.
 Improve my Python skills and continuously SQL!<br/>
 💬 Ask me about ML, SQL, Python, data pipelines, data in general I love the topic.<br/>

+You want to talk data or operations?
+Reach out to via [LinkedIn](https://www.linkedin.com/in/artadini/)!

 <!--
 **artadini/artadini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.